linarkou/BerlekampMasseyAlgorithm/README.md

 # BerlekampMasseyAlgorithm
-My realisation of Berlekamp-Massey algorithm for an arbitrary field.
+The Berlekamp–Massey algorithm will find the shortest linear feedback shift register (LFSR) for a given output sequence.
+It works for an arbitrary field, not only for a binary.<br>
-Description you can see <a href=https://en.wikipedia.org/wiki/Berlekamp–Massey_algorithm>here</a>.
+More info you can find <a href=https://en.wikipedia.org/wiki/Berlekamp–Massey_algorithm>here</a>.